ayrna/orca/doc/orca-tutorial.md

 ## Experimental results and reports

-ORCA uses the `Experiments` folder to store all the results of the different experiments run.
+ORCA uses the `Experiments` folder to store all the results of the different experiments.
 Each report is placed in a subfolder of `Experiments` named with the current date, time and the name of the configuration file (for example 'exp-2015-7-14-10-5-57-pom').
 After a successful experiment, this folder should contain the following information:
  - Individual experiment configuration files for each dataset and partition.
  - A `Results` folder with the following information:
-  - `mean-results_train.csv` and `mean-results_test.csv` which are reports in CSV format (easily read by Excel or LibreOffice Calc).
+    - `mean-results_train.csv` and `mean-results_test.csv` which are the reports in CSV format (easily read by Excel or LibreOffice Calc).
 They contain the mean and standard deviation for each performance measure (`AMAE`,`CCR`,`GM`,`MAE`,`MMAE`,`MS`,`MZE`,`Spearman`,`Tkendall` and `Wkappa`) and the computational time.
 These averages and standard deviations are obtained for all the partitions of each algorithm and dataset.
     - The `Results` folder contains one subfolder for each dataset with the following data:
         - Train and test confusion matrices (`matrices.txt`).
         - Name of the folder used for the experiments (`dataset`).
         - Individual results for each of the partitions in CSV format (`results.csv`).
         - Models of each partition in `.mat` format (`Models` folder).
         - For threshold models, the one dimensional mapping (before applying the discretisation based on the thresholds) for training and test datasets ('Guess' folder).
         - Labels predicted by the models for each partition ('Predictions' folder).
         - Optimal hyper-parameters values obtained after nested cross-validation ('OptHyperparams').
         - Computational time results ('Times').

 ## Running algorithms with ORCA API